 Readings for the Third Sunday in Lent (Year A)

-“Sir,” she says, “Give me this water.
+“Sir,” the Samaritan woman says, “Give me this water.
 Show me this temple.”

-Although it initially seems like Jesus changes the subject, I see him as again responding to her request with subtle and prophetic wit.
+Although it initially seems like Jesus changes the subject, he is actually responding to her request with subtle and prophetic wit.
 He says, “Go, call your husband, and come back.”
 Now if we suppose (as most people do) that the Samaritan woman literally did have five husbands, then this would not be a sign that she was a loose and immoral woman (as many male commentators like to suggest).
 Instead, this would be a sign that she was a victim of her own society.
-As I mentioned a few weeks ago in a sermon about Jesus’s teachings on divorce, wives generally could not divorce their husbands.
-At the time, some rabbis were arguing that a man should be able to divorce his wife for whatever reason he wanted (be it overcooking dinner or just losing interest in her).
+As I mentioned in my February Chronicle article about Jesus’s teachings on divorce, wives generally could not divorce their husbands.
+At the time, some rabbis were arguing that a man should be able to divorce his wife for whatever reason he wanted (be it overcooking dinner or just because he lost interest in her).
 In this case, the woman would constantly be under the threat of being divorced, which would lead to social ostracism and economic destitution.
-Remember in the Sermon on the Mount, Jesus sided with the school of thought (the School of Rabbi Shammai) that protected women from simply being tossed aside by fickle and selfish men.
+This is why Jesus sided with the more conservative school of thought (the School of Rabbi Shammai) that protected women from simply being tossed aside by fickle and selfish men.
 The Samaritan woman, it seems, had been abandoned and tossed aside by men five times!

-However, the most likely reason for this series of failed marriages would not have been the fickleness of the men but rather the barrenness of the woman.
-Being barren was often grounds for divorce since a man was obligated to father two children.
-It seems that the Samaritan woman was likely barren which would also explain why she came to the well alone at noon, thus avoiding the other women who would have likely seen her infertility as a punishment from God.
+However, the most likely reason for this series of failed marriages would not have been because of the fickleness of the men but rather because of the barrenness of the woman.
+Being barren was often grounds for divorce since a man was expected and even obligated to father two children.
+It seems that the Samaritan woman was likely barren which would also explain why she came to the well alone at noon.
+The custom was for women to go to the well together in groups in the early morning or early evening.
+It was like their coffee hour time.
+But this Samaritan woman has chosen to practice “social distancing.”
+Why?
+Because the other women would have seen her infertility as a punishment from God.
+The other women would have seen her infertility as contagious, like a deadly virus.

-The Samaritan woman then seems to bring the conversation back to the subject of temple and worship and the differences between the Samaritans and the Jews.
-But for Jesus, he was already addressing this issue by gently inviting her to acknowledge the ways in which she felt abandoned and betrayed by men and by a God who seemed to give her a deeply flawed body.
-He was responding to her questions about temples and worship from the beginning by inviting her to see her body not as flawed but as a vessel for the living waters of the Spirit of God to rush through, as a temple for the Holy Spirit.
-He says, “Woman, believe me, the hour is coming when you will worship the Father neither on this mountain nor in Jerusalem.
-The hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father seeks such as these to worship him.
-God is spirit, and those who worship him must worship in spirit and truth” (4:21, 23-24).
+The Samaritan woman then seems to bring the conversation back to the subject of temple worship and the differences between the Samaritans and the Jews.
+But for Jesus, he was already addressing this issue by gently inviting her to acknowledge the ways in which she felt abandoned and betrayed by men and by a God who seemed to give her a flawed body.
+Jesus was responding to her questions about temples and worship from the beginning by inviting her to see her body not as flawed but as a vessel for the living waters of the Spirit of God to gush and rush through, as a temple for the Holy Spirit.

-At these words, the Samaritan woman becomes Photini, the enlightened one.
-She leaves her water jar at the well because now her deeper thirst has been quenched.
-She begins to understand her body as a temple of the Holy Spirit as she returns to the city with new courage and conviction, inviting others to meet the man who knew and quenched her deepest hunger.
+At these words of Jesus, the Samaritan woman becomes Photini, the enlightened one.
+She leaves her water jar at the well because now her deepest thirst has been quenched.
+She begins to understand her body as a temple of the Holy Spirit as she returns to the city with courage and conviction, inviting others to meet the man who knew and quenched her deepest hunger.
 She invites us as well to “come and see” and encounter the Christ who can satisfy our thirst by making our bodies into temples of the Holy Spirit.
-Her conversation, conversion and subsequent evangelism of the Samaritans of Sychar are so profound that one Johannine scholar, Sandra Schneiders, suggests that she is the textual alter-ego of the author of John’s Gospel; that perhaps Photini is not only the enlightened one but also the beloved disciple who leaned on Jesus’s bosom at the last supper, and who listened to the heartbeat of the one who gave his spirit to her so that the body which was once a source of shame could become a holy temple for the divine spirit to dwell.
-From then on, every time she would take a simple sip of water or wine or eat a piece of bread, she would remember and invite us to remember the one who quenched her deepest thirst and satisfied her deepest hunger by making her body into God’s true temple.
+From that moment on, every time Photini would take a simple sip of water or wine or taste a piece of bread, she would remember the one who quenched her deepest thirst and satisfied her deepest hunger by making her body into God’s true temple.
+I imagine St. Photini inspiring St. Paul to write the following words to the church in Corinth, when he said, “Do you not know that your body is a temple of the Holy Spirit within you?”
+(1 Cor 6:19-20).
+As we appreciate the bodily gifts of listening and tasting (and later seeing, smelling and touching) throughout this season of Lent, may we do so as people enlightened like St. Photini, giving thanks and praise and glory to the God who dwells within the temples of our bodies.
+And may St. Photini intercede for us as we continue to pray throughout this week the Collect for the Third Sunday in Lent, which is in your prayer book on the bottom of page 218.